Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 az keyvault set-policy --name "<MyKeyVaultName>" --object-id "<PrincipalId>" --secret-permissions get set
 ```

-## Publish the web application to Azure
+## Publish the Web Application to Azure

-To publish this web application to Azure, we need to create an Azure App Service, Azure Web App, and create a Deployment User.
+To publish this Web Application to Azure, we need to create an Azure App Service, Azure Web App, and create a Deployment User.

 **1. Azure App Service**

 The first step is to create an [Azure App Service] Plan.
-You can store multiple web apps in this plan.
+You can store multiple Web Apps in this plan.
 Use the Resource Group that you created earlier in the following command:

 ```Bash
 az appservice plan create --name "<MyAppServicePlan>" --resource-group "<MyResourceGroup>"